-- 2.2Ghz Quad-core processor and 2GB RAM (vs 1.5Ghz Dual-core processor and 1GB RAM)
+- More memory at 2GB RAM (vs 1GB RAM)

-Features available on both HDX and HD models:
+Features available on both HDX and HD models

 - Text-to-speech, to read books aloud to you

-- X-Ray for Movies, TV, books
+- X-Ray for movies, TV, books, music

 - Email, Web Surfing, Social Media (Facebook, Twitter, Youtube, etc.), Videos, Photos, Music, Books, Magazines, Audiobooks, Apps, Games, etc.